tvjames/govpack/readme.md

 but by far CSV is the most popular default.

 #a.htm
-a.htm is the page that uses the JSONP 0.txt, and displays the filtered metadata
+a.htm is the page that uses the JSONP 0.txt, and displays the filtered metadata it contains

+* links to the actual CSV files,
+* CSV file size (where available)
+* table heading/description
+* field names
+* field types
-it contains links to the actual CSV files, file size (where available), table headings, field names, field types, column and row counts and should be useful to look at as a sample of the final ouput.
-I wanted to do search and autocomplete on the field names, this is now possible :-) also ckan has many GET verbs (including SQL) with the refined JSONP metatata one could genarate other ajax calls, from a web page, to open up the data even further.
+* column and row counts

+a.htm should be useful to look at as a sample of the final ouput.
+I wanted to do search and autocomplete on the field names, this is now possible :-) also CKAN has many GET verbs (including one that does SQL queries) so with our refined JSONP metatata one could genarate other ajax calls, from a web page, to open up the data even further.

 ###With the power of X (simple integers as the primary key)